hackerb9/vt340test/pagememory.md

 ## Example of using Page Memory: j4james's vtrex!

-j4james has a [nifty example of using Pages](https://github.com/j4james/vtrex, an implementation of Google Chrome's "Dinosaur" videogame for the VT525.
+j4james has a [nifty example of using Pages][vtrex], an implementation of Google Chrome's "Dinosaur" videogame for the VT525.
 (Does not work on the VT340.)

+  [vtrex]: https://github.com/j4james/vtrex "Dinosaur game for the VT525 by j4james"

 ## Future questions